stefanprobst/next-mdx/README.md

 /// <reference types="@stefanprobst/next-mdx" />
 ```

-This will add support for the mdx content as the default export, and a `meta`
+This will add support for the mdx content as the default export, and a
-named export for metadata.
+`metadata` named export for metadata.